grufkork/rkbx_link/README.md

 How often to read additional data from Rekordbox.
 Saves a bit of CPU usage if increased, but will not really affect worst-case performance.
 Default is `10`, meaning every 10th update will read the current track name and artist.

 - `keeper.delay_compensation <float>`
-Time in milliseconds to shift the output, can be both negative and positive.
-Used to compensate for latency in audio, network, lights etc.
+Time in milliseconds to shift the output.
+Used to compensate for latency in audio, network, lights etc. Can be both negative and positive to either delay the signal or compensate for latency down the chain.

 - `keeper.bar_jitter_tolerance <int>`
 Due to some technicalities with how values are read, dead reckoning is used to smooth out 4-beat sized jitter.
 After this number of updates, the jitter is no longer considered jitter and the new position is considered the correct value.
 Default is 10.